nutsbox/cip/README.md

 -len  &lt;length&gt;    custom hash length (in bytes) for shake3-128/256.
                   defaults: shake3-128 (16 bytes), shake3-256 (32 bytes)

--k    <key>       key as required by the following:
+-k    &lt;key&gt;       key as required by the following:
                   - siphash (i.e., SipHash-2-4): 16 characters
                   - ciphers (see below). if not given, user will be prompted to provide a key--no specific number of characters